mist64/cbmbus_doc/3 Commodore DOS.md

 What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
 Drives are numbered starting with 0, and there is no upper limit to the number of drives.

+### XXX Communication Mechanisms

+* data channels
+	* 0-14
+	* always named
+	* used for
+		* files
+		* directory listing
+		* direct I/O channel

+* command channel
+	* 15
+	* not named
+	* send: command
+		* some commands include a data channel number for context
+	* read: status
+		* some commands return data on this channel

 ### Files

 Every drive has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** and a file **type**, and have to be at least one byte in size[^1].